helgoboss/helgobox/doc/user-guide.md

 Both types have:

-- **Number:** The logical number of the control element.
+- **ID:** The logical number of the control element.
 In a row of 8 knobs one would typically assign number 1 to the leftmost one and number 8 to the rightmost one.
 It's your choice.
+- **Name:** For more advanced virtual control scenarios it can be useful to think in names instead of numbers.
+If you select ID `<Named>`, you can give your virtual control element a name.
+It can take up to 16 alphanumeric and punctuation characters (no exotic characters, e.g. no umlauts).

 ###### Multi